Most Comprehensive Update to the ‘HUD Code’ in Decades

 Payne emphasized work with municipalities in saying site-built homes take “multiples of the amount of time it’s going to take to have this whole new neighborhood right there… right near jobs and good schools and all sorts of things people think about when they think about where they want to live and when they want to buy a house.

 “We want to be giving that federal voice, that imprimatur, if you will, to what is happening out in this exciting sector,” Gordon said.
 “We’re missing millions of homes right now.
-We have lots of young families, for example, who aren’t moving out from their parents and forming a household because they simply cannot find, let along afford, a place live.
+We have lots of young families, for example, who aren’t moving out from their parents and forming a household because they simply cannot find, let alone afford, a place live.

 “This is something we can scale,” she said.
 “Building them in a factory rather than on site, you can really develop your workforce in an area, you can really be a force for jobs and we’ve seen more and more localities interested in ‘Well, could we locate one of those plants here?’
 It’s really exciting but it just takes raising this up over and over in the national conversation.”